Interacting loop ensembles and Bose gases: Introduction and main results

-We consided the Hamiltonian defined in \eqref{H_n_mass_m} with interaction potential $v^{L}: \Lambda_L \rightarrow [0,\infty]$, which is given by \eqref{v^{L}} with $v$ as in Assumption \ref{interaction_potential_v_m_infty}, and modify notations accordingly. \begin{theorem}[Infinite volume large-mass limit] Let $v$ be as in Assumption \ref{interaction_potential_v_m_infty}.
-If $\|v\|_{\ell^1(\Z^d)}$ is sufficiently small in terms of $\kappa$, the following limits exist and satisfy the following relations. \begin{itemize} \item[(i)] We have
+We consider the Hamiltonian defined in \eqref{H_n_mass_m} with interaction potential $v^{L}: \Lambda_L \rightarrow [0,\infty]$, which is given by \eqref{v^{L}} with $v$ as in Assumption \ref{interaction_potential_v_m_infty}, and modify notations accordingly. \begin{theorem}[Infinite volume large-mass limit] Let $v$ be as in Assumption \ref{interaction_potential_v_m_infty}.
+Let $\kappa_0>0$ be given.
+If $\kappa_0$ is sufficiently large, the following limits exist and satisfy the following relations. \begin{itemize} \item[(i)] We have

 where $g^{\lm,L}\deq\frac{1}{|\Lambda_L|}\,\log \cal Z^{\lm,L}$. \item[(ii)] Fix $p \in \N^*$.
 Then for any $L_0 \in \N^*$ we have

 with respect to $\|\cdot\|_{L_0,p}$, uniformly in $L_0$. \end{itemize} \end{theorem}